 Since then, I’ve come to believe quite strongly in a little nugget of wisdom found in The IKEA Story that “both fiascos and successes build an entrepreneur.”

-After nearly a decade of creating creativity for client engagements, I now create exclusively for my own ventures and teach others the vital lessons I’ve learned (and continue to learn) along the way.
+After nearly a decade of creating creativity for client engagements, I now create for my own ventures (WooCredits and data art among others), teach others the vital lessons I’ve learned (and continue to learn) along the way, and provide design centered, purpose driven entrepreneurial consulting to big organizations to help them stay nimble and ahead of the curve.